 If you are one of those consumers who think your phone or your camera is keeping tabs on you, this one’s for you.

 There have been photos of Mark Zuckerberg working on his laptop with a piece of tape covering both the microphone and camera.
 Although these companies claim they do not spy on you after seeing a mega-mogul like Zuckerberg cover his camera we began to see a spike in security sales and a slight dip in cyber threats.

 Well, it’s very simple.
 In the address bar at the top of the screen, you see the web address (www.+).
-When a website is unsecured you will see http.www followed by the domain name.
-In opposition is the website is secured it will show https.www followed by the domain name.
-Google Chrome will often display the words “NOT SECURED”.
-When you are on a website without a Secure Sockets Layer otherwise known as an SSL.
+When a website is unsecured you will see http instead of https followed by the domain name.

+If the website is secured, it will show https.www followed by the domain name.
+Google Chrome will often display the words “NOT SECURED” when you are on a website without a Secure Sockets Layer otherwise known as an SSL.